ioam/svn-history/external/mswin/for_binaries/README.txt

     - copies this directory's setup.bat to setup/ subdirectory
     - cleans files that aren't needed for the binary version

+(3) CEBHACKALERT: make sure release numbers are up to date in
+    ..\setup.py and topographica.iss (the second is only for user's information while installing).

 (3) I use 'Inno Setup 5', an open-source installation package creator.
     (See http://www.jrsoftware.org/isinfo.php)
-    The script topographica.iss will create a .exe installation file.
+    The script topographica.iss will create a .exe installation file;
+    just choose 'compile' from the menu.